 3D printing bones of a Triceratops

-The bone was printed with a 0.4 mm nozzle, a layer height of 0.2 mm for absolute superb print quality and was printed with support material to support the complex bone structure.
-The print time of this large bone was 145 hours.
+The bone was printed with a 0.4 mm nozzle and a layer height of 0.2 mm for absolute superb print quality.
+It was printed with support material to facilitate printing the complex bone structure.
+The print of this large bone took 145 hours.
 Many more bones are being 3D printed on the Builder Extreme and soon we will print one of the largest bones of the collection on Naturalis.
-Stay tuned. www.naturalis.nl
+Stay tuned.